JensRantil/jensrantil.github.io/content/posts/2024-08-21_engineers-not-only-builds.md

 +++
 date = 2024-08-21T08:44:35+02:00
-title = "Engineers are not just builders" description = "Solutions fall naturally out of well-defined problems." tags = [] slug = "not-just-builders"
+title = "Engineers are not just builders" description = "Some of the things that product owners do can, and should, equally be done by engineers." tags = [] slug = "not-just-builders"
 +++